moh-cyber40/Platform-Explorers-Cohort-1/d365-power-platform/use-case-3.md

-# Data Protection Puzzle
+# Data Protection

-Client Problem: The IT team needs to enforce security policies for Power Platform.
+The IT team needs to enforce security policies for Power Platform.

 ## 🔍 Your Task: